-If you intend to work in Australia, you may be required to present copies of your school records including all diplomas, certificates and degrees.
+If you intend to none;">work in 12pt; font-family: Calibri; background-color: transparent; font-variant-numeric: normal; font-variant-east-asian: normal; vertical-align: baseline; white-space: pre-wrap;">, you may be required to present copies of your school records including all diplomas, certificates and degrees.
 However, you may still be required to undergo a professional evaluation service to assess your qualifications.
 While not exactly necessary, references, recommendations and a portfolio of your work will make it easier to find a good job.

 In addition to your personal documentation and records, you will be required to present a series of legal documents to aid your move to Australia.
 One of these important documents is travel insurance that shows your coverage plan for your first few weeks in the country.
 Health and other forms of insurance in Australia have a waiting period and it is your travel insurance that will cover you during this time unless you are willing to deal with the high medical costs should you have a medical emergency.

 Other legal documents you will need include a valid driver's license and an international driver's license.
 This is compulsory if you intend to drive a car in the country.
 If you plan on shipping your own car, you may be asked to present your car insurance or show proof of a good driving record in your home country.

 According to the experts at international moving company none;">, one of the important things to consider when planning a move to Australia is how to move your cash and investments.
 This is why one of your first steps should be to set-up a bank account.
 Fortunately, you can often do this online from your home country.

 Having done this, it is a good idea to request your financial records from your local bank.
 This will show your credit history and ratings and will make it easier for you to get approved for credit in your host country.